 We enjoyed the hike to the top.
 There were amazing views and it felt like we had escaped the city life for at least a short time.

 We continued along the trail to Pena National Palace.
-They made you pay like 15 Euros before we could even see anything, so here is a picture that I stole from the internets.
+They made you pay like 15 Euros before you could even see anything.

 If we had a little bit more cash to spare, we definitely would have gone inside the palace.
 As it was, we felt more like hiking and enjoying some nature anyway.
 Sintra was a very good escape from the big city!